cce-bigdataintro-1160/CEBD-1160-fall-2019-site/2-bash.md

 7. Print only the lines 3 to 5 of the file?
 8. Can you explain the command `du -a . | sort -n -r | head -n 20` and why would you use it?
 9. Split the train.csv file in multiple files with 20 lines each.

+### Final notes on Linux and Shell
+* The concepts we learned today apply for pretty much any filesystem, including the ones used for Big Data like HDFS, S3, GCS and AS
+* Manipulating data in shell can save you a lot of time as those tools tend to be extremely lightweight
+* A few real life use cases for using the shell to deal with data are:
+  - organization (mv, rm, cp, split)
+  - exploration (wc, grep, find, ls, cat)
+  - cleaning (cut, uniq, sort)
+  - validation and detecting corrupted files (head, tail, md5, wc)
+  - maintenance and capture using a cron scheduler (cron)
+  - cleanup and backup (cp, rm)

 ### Additional Exercises Material
 * [Extra exercises](./2-bash-exercises.md): Additional exercises to practice Shell